ENGL 352 - Studies in Romanticism

 In this advanced seminar, we address this underdeveloped area of scholarly research through our reading of primary and secondary texts, our class discussion, and our critical research projects.
 Reading theory and criticism from Romanticism studies and adjacent scholarly fields, we ask ourselves—what is queer about this literary-historical moment that has not yet been accounted for?
 Our goal is to redefine the boundaries of queer Romanticism—beyond a simplistic search for queer characters in the primary texts—to include broader theoretical categories such as queer affect and queer temporality, among others.
 We focus primarily on the poetry of the period, but also attend to some prose genres, including the diary and the essay.
 Katie Gemmill.

-This course satisfies the pre-1900 or the REGS requirement for the English major.
+This course satisfies the pre-1900 and the REGS requirements for the English major.

 One 2-hour period.